top of page

 As a home inspector, I’m often on-site with agents during showings, walkthroughs, and inspections.
 I’ve seen firsthand how small safety habits can make a big difference.
 This guide breaks down practical steps realtors can take to stay safe while still delivering great service.

-1. Trust Your Instincts — They’re Usually Right
+Trust Your Instincts — They’re Usually Right

 If something feels off, it probably is.
-Whether it’s a strange request, unusual meeting location, or a client who refuses to provide basic information, trust your gut.
+Whether it’s a strange request, an unusual meeting location, or a client who refuses to provide basic information, trust your gut.
 You’re never obligated to put yourself in a situation that feels unsafe.

-• A client who won’t share their full name or contact info
+• A client who won’t share their full name or contact info.

-• Someone insisting on meeting at odd hours or remote locations
+• Someone insisting on meeting at odd hours or remote locations.

 Your intuition is a powerful tool — use it.

-2. Always Verify a New Client Before Meeting
+Always Verify a New Client Before Meeting

 Before you step into a showing with someone you’ve never met, take a moment to confirm who they are.

-• Ask for a copy of their driver’s license
+• Ask for a copy of their driver’s license.

-• Confirm their phone number and email
+• Confirm their phone number and email.

-• Have them speak with your office or broker
+• Have them speak with your office or broker.

-• Use a CRM or appointment system that logs client details
+• Use a CRM or appointment system that logs client details.

 This isn’t about mistrust — it’s about professionalism and safety.

-3. Meet in a Public Place First
+Meet in a Public Place First

 Whenever possible, schedule the first meeting in a public, well-lit location like your office, a coffee shop, or a brokerage lobby.
 This gives you a chance to gauge the person before heading to a private property.
+If they refuse a public meeting, that’s a sign to pause.

-4. Use the “Safety First” Showing Strategy
+Use the “Safety First” Showing Strategy

 When you arrive at a property:

-• Park on the street, not in the driveway, so you can leave quickly if needed
+• Park on the street, not in the driveway, so you can leave quickly if needed.

-• Let the client enter the home first
+• Let the client enter the home first.

-• Keep yourself near exits
+• Keep yourself near exits.

-• Avoid walking into tight spaces like closets, basements, or attics with a stranger
+• Avoid walking into tight spaces like closets, basements, or attics with a stranger.

 These habits become second nature once you practice them.

-5. Share Your Location — Every Time
+Share Your Location — Every Time

 Technology makes this easy.
 Before any showing:

-• Share your live location with a trusted colleague or family member
+• Share your live location with a trusted colleague or family member.

-• Use your brokerage’s safety app (many MLS systems include one)
+• Use your brokerage’s safety app (many MLS systems include one).

-• Set a check-in timer that alerts someone if you don’t respond
+• Set a check-in timer that alerts someone if you don’t respond.

 A simple “headed to a showing at 123 Main St.” text can be a lifesaver.

-6. Keep Your Personal Information Private
+Keep Your Personal Information Private

 Realtors are naturally friendly, but oversharing can create vulnerabilities.
+Avoid giving out:

-• Your home address
+• Your home address.

-• Personal social media accounts
+• Personal social media accounts.

-• Details about your family or daily routine
+• Details about your family or daily routine.

 Keep conversations professional and focused on the property.

-7. Carry a Safety Tool — and Know How to Use It
+Carry a Safety Tool — and Know How to Use It

 Whether it’s pepper spray, a personal alarm, or a safety app with an emergency button, choose a tool that fits your comfort level.
 The key is training — a tool you’ve never practiced with won’t help you under stress.

-8. Have a Code Word With Your Office or Team
+Have a Code Word With Your Office or Team

 Create a phrase that signals you need help without alarming the client.